beejjorgensen/bguunix/src/bguunix_part_010_boilerplate.md

 [i[Distributing the Guide]]

-Beej's Guide to Learning Computer Science is Copyright © 2025 Brian "Beej Jorgensen" Hall.
+Beej's Guide to Using Unix is Copyright © 2025 Brian "Beej Jorgensen" Hall.

 With specific exceptions for source code and translations, below, this work is licensed under the Creative Commons Attribution-Noncommercial-No